NahomWondimu/mathquantumproject/index.md

 ### References
 1. Ho, K. T. M., Chen, K. C., Lee, L., Burt, F., & Yu, S. (2024).
 Quantum Computing for Climate Resilience and Sustainability Challenges.
 [DOI](https://arxiv.org/abs/2407.16296).
- - This paper discusses how quantum computing and quantum machine learning can enhance climate change prediction and sustainable development.
-It highlights the shortcomings of traditional computational methods and the advantages of quantum advancements in optimizing multi-infrastructure systems toward climate neutrality.
+ - This paper discusses how quantum computing and quantum machine learning can improve climate change predictions.
+It highlights the problems of traditional classical computer methods and the advantages of quantum advancements in improving ecosystems around the world.